 I wanted to update this post to thank several people.
 For all of my colleagues and friends who sent flowers to the service, please know that I appreciated it more than you will ever know.
 It went noticed by everyone in attendance and was an amazing tribute to how many people CJ had touched in his lifetime.

 I'd also like to thank BlueGlassX for holding a fundraiser for the AHA in CJ's honor after learning why I had to cancel out of the show.
 The fundraiser raised over $9000 since CJ has passed.
 Thank you to every single person who made that happen and who contributed to showing that CJ's legacy and impact on this world is far from over.
 The same goes for those who contributed almost $3000 during that same timeframe to my personal stroke walk page with the Houston AHA.

-Outside of the priest, I was the only person who spoke at CJ’s service.
+Outside of the priest, I was the only person who spoke at CJ's service.
 I read two letters to him from two of my other children and then did his eulogy which I had written for him.
-My husband, Sean, suggested that I share the eulogy with the so many of you who showed your support for my son but weren’t able to attend.
+It was suggested that I share the eulogy with the so many of you who showed your support for my son but weren't able to attend.
 The eulogy is below.

 Thank you again for showing what meaning he had on life.
 It will always mean the world to me.

 CJ Hoffman's Eulogy